rameshvarun/netplayjs/README.md

  Here's how NetplayJS works:

 - You create your game within a single static HTML file.
-You can use a variety of HTML5 game frameworks, including [three.js](https://threejs.org/).
+- You can use a variety of HTML5 game frameworks, including [Three.js](https://threejs.org/).
-- You can share this file anywhere ([GitHub Pages](https://pages.github.com/), [Itch.io](https://itch.io/), [Glitch](https://glitch.com/), and many more).
+- You can host this file anywhere ([GitHub Pages](https://pages.github.com/), [Itch.io](https://itch.io/), [Glitch](https://glitch.com/), and many more).

 NetplayJS handles most of the complicated aspects of multiplayer game development, letting you create games almost as if they were local multiplayer games.
 Synchronization and matchmaking is handled automatically under the hood.